-In a particularly frank interview, heart surgeon Dr Dwight Lundell admits that he and the medical profession have got it totally wrong when it comes to inflammation of blood vessels; and probably in the rest of the body too.
+In a particularly frank interview, heart surgeon Dr Dwight Lundell admits that he and the medical profession have for the last forty years got it totally wrong when it comes to inflammation of blood vessels; and probably in the rest of the body too.
 Red and angry muscles, joints and intestines are the order of the day, too.
 A diet

 Google Dwight Lundell and you'll find his lecture.